BlockchainCommons/Pseudonymity-Guide/README.md

 ### _by [Namcios](https://github.com/namcios) and [Christopher Allen](https://github.com/ChristopherA)_

 **Pseudonymity Guide** is a tutorial on how to securely create and operate a pseudonymous identity.
-It is aimed to help activists, journalists, and others prevent or evade online stalking, doxxing, harassment, oppression, or censorship.
+It is intended to help activists, journalists, and others prevent or evade online stalking, doxxing, harassment, oppression, or censorship.

-This guide does not aim to help malicious actors perform unethical, criminal, or illicit activities.
-It is written  with the sole purpose to inform good-intended individuals, especially human rights activists, about often overlooked considerations and risks in online activities.
-Therefore, it provides insights and actionable steps someone can take to sanitize their online environment and habits, as well as tips on creating and operating a pseudonymous identity separate from their real world identity.
+This guide is not meant to help malicious actors perform unethical, criminal, or illicit activities.
+It is written with the sole purpose of informing good-intentioned individuals, especially human-rights activists, about often-overlooked considerations and risks in online activities.
+Therefore, it provides insights and actionable steps that someone can take to sanitize their online environment and habits, as well as tips on creating and operating a pseudonymous identity separate from their real-world identity.

 ## Additional Information

 * [Pseudonymous-identity.md](./pseudonymous-identity.md) is the project's main file and houses its core content.
-It provides a few introductory notes on privacy and pseudonymity, some starting tips for improving your privacy online, how to create a new pseudonymous identity, and how to operate it.
+It provides a few introductory notes on privacy and pseudonymity, some starting tips for improving your privacy online, and advice on how to create a new pseudonymous identity and how to operate it.

 ## Status - Early Draft

-Pseudonymity Guide is currently an early draft.
+**Pseudonymity Guide** is currently an early draft.
 It should not be used for production tasks until it has had further testing and auditing.
 Feedback welcomed.

 ### Roadmap